aindilis/free-life-planner/README.md

 ## Types of Problems

-So, what kind of planning and management problems are we talking about?
+Here are some examples of planning and management problems:

-Here are a few:

 + Remembering to take the trash out before the trash truck arrives.